quicwg/base-drafts/draft-ietf-quic-recovery.md

 #### Tail Loss Probe and Retransmission Alarm

-Tail loss probes {{?TLP}} and
+Tail loss probes {{?TLP}} and retransmission timeouts {{?RFC6298}}
-retransmission timeouts {{?RFC6298}} are an alarm based mechanism to recover from cases when there are outstanding retransmittable packets, but an acknowledgement has not been received in a timely manner.
+are an alarm based mechanism to recover from cases when there are outstanding congestion controlled packets, but an acknowledgement has not been received in a timely manner.

 The TLP and RTO timers are armed when there is not unacknowledged handshake data.
 The TLP alarm is set until the max number of TLP packets have been